mthaler/montecarlo/README.md

 # montecarlo

-Monte Carlo code in Go
+Simple code that calculates an approximation of Pi using a Monte Carlo method.